Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Conclusions and outlook

 \section{Conclusions and outlook}

-We have presented a radically new design of a JTWPA that exploits non-Hermitian topological effects to work in a regime of high directional gain, near quantum-limited noise, and broad bandwidth.
-This topological amplifier can be immediately implemented with state-of-art superconducting technology as it only requires a JJ array with few sites, 50$\Omega$ input/output ports, and an auxiliary resonator array to distribute a collective four-wave mixing pump with spatially varying phase.
-This quantum device can be directly integrated on-chip and used as a directional broadband pre-amplifier, alleviating the need for bulky isolators to protect the quantum source, and facilitating the control of large-scale quantum processors \cite{esposito_perspective_2021}.
+We have proposed a new design of an array of non-linearly coupled JPAs that exploits non-Hermitian topological effects to work collectively in a regime of high directional gain, near quantum-limited noise, and broad bandwidth.
+This topological amplifier can be immediately implemented with state-of-art superconducting technology as it only combines conventional elements such as a few coupled JPAs, 50$\Omega$ input/output ports, microwave pumps with inhomogeneous profiles of amplitudes and phases, and, optionally, an auxiliary resonator waveguide to distribute a single pump with phase gradient \cite{PatentApp}.
+This quantum device can be integrated on-chip and used as a directional broadband pre-amplifier, alleviating the need for bulky isolators to protect the quantum source, and facilitating the control of large-scale quantum processors \cite{esposito_perspective_2021}.

+The primary limitation of the current device is saturation and dynamic range, which also constrains the achievable bandwidth.
+This limitation arises from the low phase-drop condition required to implement Kerr nonlinearities in Josephson junctions (JJs).
+To overcome this, we can build the Kerr resonator array using high kinetic inductance nonlinearities, as demonstrated in \cite{parker_degenerate_2022,Frasca2024,jouanny_band_2024,ho_eom_wideband_2012}.
+This approach has the potential to enhance both dynamic range and bandwidth while maintaining the same performance metrics discussed herein.

 Our work opens several routes for exploring further technological applications, as well as the fundamental physics of topologically driven-dissipative systems.
-The topological JTWPA can be applied, for instance, for efficient multiplexed readout of multiple superconducting qubits \cite{pereira_parallel_2022,heinsoo_rapid_2018} or broadband detection of itinerant single-photons \cite{grimsmo_quantum_2021}.
-Saturation effects appearing in the device \cite{eichler_controlling_2014,planat_understanding_2019,remm_intermodulation_2022} can lead to novel regimes of operation, which can be systematically addressed by approximations like mean-field or Matrix Product State techniques.
+The topological JPA array can be applied, for instance, for efficient multiplexed readout of multiple superconducting qubits \cite{pereira_parallel_2022,heinsoo_rapid_2018} or broadband detection of itinerant single-photons \cite{grimsmo_quantum_2021}.
+Saturation effects appearing in the device \cite{eichler_controlling_2014,planat_understanding_2019,remm_intermodulation_2022} can lead to novel regimes of operation, which can be systematically addressed by approximations beyond mean-field like Gaussian ansatz \cite{menu_gaussian-state_2023}, truncated-Wigner approximation \cite{Vicentini18}, or Matrix Product State techniques \cite{daley_quantum_2014}.

 From a more fundamental perspective, our proposal is also a versatile platform for the quantum simulation of open quantum systems \cite{kounalakis_tuneable_2018,guimond_unidirectional_2020}, non-Hermitian physics \cite{Viola3,PhysRevX.9.041015}, and novel topological driven-dissipative phases of matter \cite{GomezLeon2022,McDonaldPRB2022}, including those with disorder \cite{tangpanitanon_topological_2016} and strong photon-photon interactions \cite{hafezi_non-equilibrium_2013, jin_photon_2013}.
 For quantum simulation, a particularly convenient aspect of our design is that the strength of the synthetic gauge field \cite{Koch2010} and the nonlinear interactions can be conveniently controlled via the external pump, without requiring Floquet engineering \cite{roushan_chiral_2017} or external magnetic fields.